-The Paul Bunyan State Trail follows an abandoned railroad corridor built in 1893 and last owned by Burlington Northern.
-The corridor passes through Boreal forests, along more than 20 lakes and 10 rivers/streams, and among meadows sporting colorful wildflowers in spring.
+The Paul Bunyan State Trail follows an inactive railroad corridor built in 1893 and last owned by Burlington Northern.
+The corridor passes through boreal forests, along more than 20 lakes and 10 rivers/streams, and among meadows sporting colorful wildflowers in spring.
 You’ll also encounter wildlife along the way.

-Parking and access for the Paul Bunyan State Trail is available in every town along the way.
-The southern trailhead is located on Excelsior Road in Baxter.
-From the intersection of State Highway 210 and the State Highway 371 bypass in Baxter, go north 1 block to Excelsior Road then east 0.75 mile to Conservation Drive; the parking lot is on the left.
+To reach the parking lot in Baxter, from the intersection of MN 210 and the MN 371 bypass in Baxter, go north one block on MN 371 to Excelsior Road.
+Turn right onto Excelsior and go 0.75 mile to Conservation Drive; the parking lot is on the left.

 The northern trailhead is located in Lake Bemidji State Park.
 From the intersection of US 71 and US 2/MN 197/Paul Bunyan Drive in Bemidji, head east on Paul Bunyan Drive 1.6 miles.
 Turn left onto Bemidji Ave.
 N., and go 3.9 miles.
 Turn right onto Birchmont Beach Road/County Road 20 and go 1.5 miles to the park’s entrance.
 Follow State Park Road 1 mile to the trailhead.